Inside Scientologists’ Bizarre Plot to Sell Bogus Meat to the Poor

 When the night was over, Romo’s new friends had convinced him to sign up for the first Scientology course, “Communications.”
 Hubbard allegedly borrowed many of his practices from other religions and Romo said the first course seemed lifted straight from Zen Buddhism.
 “It was a form of meditation where you just sit, doing nothing, being still,” he said.
 “As I recall, we would sit facing someone else.
 You just sit three feet apart from each other and you don’t blink.
 You’re just there.”

-The class only cost 30 or 35 dollars, Romo said, and after he tried the first session, it seemed worth every penny: “I felt something kind of shift in me.”
+The class only cost $30 or $35, Romo said, and after he tried the first session, it seemed worth every penny: “I felt something kind of shift in me.”
 He signed up for the next class immediately after.
 The price was slightly higher, although still reasonable–but soon, the prices “just got crazier and crazier.”

 Unlike most major religions, Scientology requires significant financial contributions from its members, by way of these courses and an alternative kind of therapy they call “auditing.”
 After the first course, students are encouraged to enroll immediately in the next level, so that they can begin climbing what members call “the Bridge,” a rising scale that promises to assist students to “go clear,” or reach the Scientology equivalent of Nirvana.